Jayden Dalke

-Jayden Dalke (born June 8, 1996) is a Canadian professional football defensive back for the Saskatchewan Roughriders of the Canadian Football League (CFL).
+Jayden Dalke (June 8, 1996 – July 18, 2026) was a Canadian professional football player for the Saskatchewan Roughriders of the Canadian Football League (CFL).
 He played U Sports football at Alberta.

 Early life

 Dalke played high school football at Leduc Composite High School in Leduc, Alberta.
-He was not recruited by any university to play football.
-He then spent time in work camps at Fort McMurray.
-In 2015, Dalke started playing for the Edmonton Wildcats of the Canadian Junior Football League, and played for them for four years.
+He was not recruited by any university to play football due to his height of five feet and nine inches.
+After high school, Dalke spent time in work camps at Fort McMurray.
+He underwent a significant growth spurt, and in 2015, started playing for the Edmonton Wildcats of the Canadian Junior Football League.
+He played for the Wildcats for four years.

-On April 24, 2024, Dalke was awarded the Leduc Achievement Award at a Leduc city council meeting.

 University career

 Dalke joined the Alberta Golden Bears in 2019.
 He played in nine games for the Golden Bears that year, recording 56 tackles, nine pass breakups, one forced fumble, one fumble recovery, and three interceptions, one of which was returned for a touchdown.
 Dalke was named a first-team All-Canadian for the 2019 season.
 The 2020 U Sports football season was cancelled due to the COVID-19 pandemic.
 He appeared in six games during the 2021 season, totaling 37 tackles and one pass breakup, earning second-team All-Canadian honors.